-Arts Council England has a Counter Fraud Strategy and Policy and appropriate measures will be taken to ensure that grant holders given funding through this programme use the funding appropriately.
+We have a counter fraud strategy and policy and appropriate measures will be taken to ensure that grant holders given funding through this programme use the funding appropriately.
 This will include conducting checks at the point of application and award, and random sampling checks on a proportion of grants made.
 All grant holders are required to retain their financial and other documentation relating to the grant and maintain a full audit trail.
 Arts Council England reserves the right to request this at any time.